SeaWorld SkyTower

-The SeaWorld SkyTower is the name given to similar observation towers located at both SeaWorld San Diego and SeaWorld Orlando theme parks.
+SeaWorld SkyTower (also known as SeaWorld Sky Tower) is the name of two observation towers located at SeaWorld San Diego and SeaWorld Orlando.

 SeaWorld San Diego

-The San Diego SkyTower is a 320 ft gyro tower that was constructed in 1968 by Sansei Yusoki Co., Ltd of Japan.
-It opened in 1969 and gives passengers a six-minute view of SeaWorld and San Diego while rising at a rate of 150 ft/min while spinning slowly at 1.02 rpm.
+The SeaWorld San Diego SkyTower is a 320 ft gyro tower that was constructed in 1968 by Sansei Yusoki Co., Ltd of Japan.
+It opened in 1969 and gives passengers a six-minute view of the park and surrounding San Diego.
+It rises at a rate of 150 ft/min while spinning slowly at 1.02 rpm.
 The original ride vehicle was replaced in 2002.

 SeaWorld Orlando

-The Orlando SkyTower was constructed in 1973 and opened in 1974.
+The SeaWorld Orlando Sky Tower is a similar gyro tower and was constructed in 1973 though it did not open until summer 1974.
 The tower is the tallest observation tower in Florida and contains a double decker rotating pod.
-SkyTower is lit with an array of Electronic Theater Control's LEDs as of February 2013.
-The height of the tower is 400 ft from the base to the top of the structure, however riders only reach a height of 365 ft.
-The highest point of the structure which includes the topping flagpole is 425 ft.
+In February 2013, it received new LED lights from Electronic Theater Control.
+The tower is 400 ft from the base to the top of the structure, but riders only reach a height of 365 ft.
+The highest point of the structure, the topping flagpole, is 425 ft above the ground.

-Incidents
+Incident

-On December 22, 2015, at the height of the Christmas travel season, the Orlando SkyTower became stuck, 200 feet up.
+On December 22, 2015, Sky Tower became stuck 200 ft in the air.
 There were about 50 people on the ride at the time, and it took two hours to get all passengers down.
-This was the first known incident on the ride.